 Presentation of Baku’s World Expo 2025 Candidacy at the OIC Headquarters

-A presentation on Baku’s bid to host the World Expo in 2025 was held at the headquarters of the Organization of Islamic Cooperation (OIC) in Jeddah, Saudi Arabia on December 21.
+21 December 2017 – Baku presented its candidacy to host World Expo 2025 at the headquarters of the Organization of Islamic Cooperation (OIC) in Jeddah, Saudi Arabia on 21 December.

-The event was attended by the Assistant to the First Vice-President of the Republic of Azerbaijan and Head of the World Expo 2025 Baku Taskforce, Ambassador Elchin Amirbayov, Representatives of the Diplomatic Corps accredited in Jeddah, Permanent Representatives to the OIC, high-ranking officials of the OIC Secretariat, and other guests.
+The event was attended by Representatives of the Diplomatic Corps accredited in Jeddah, Permanent Representatives to the OIC, high-ranking officials of the OIC Secretariat, and other guests.